shubhamgupta2901/cheatsheets/sheets/projects/DependoLocker.md

 * In summary, Bluetooth and Bluetooth Low Energy are used for very different purposes.
 Bluetooth can handle a lot of data, but consumes battery life quickly and costs a lot more.
 BLE is used for applications that do not need to exchange large amounts of data, and can therefore run on battery power for years at a cheaper cost.

-#### ATT vs GATT
+#### ATT and GATT

 ---------------------------------------------------------------------------------------------------------------------------
 #### Hardware Configuration

-* Every physical locker contains multiple compartments,Each compartments has multiples shelves.
+* Every physical locker contains multiple compartments,Each compartment has multiples shelves.

 * Shelves come in three different sizes: small, medium, and large, user can select a shelf to put the shipments according to size of the shipments.